 If I co-sign for my grandchild's student loan, can the lender garnish my Social Security check if my grandchild can't or won't repay the loan?

-You may have been asked to co-sign for a private student loan for your grandchild.
+You may have been asked to co-sign a private student loan for your grandchild.
 Private companies that offer private student loans are not allowed to garnish Social Security checks of co-signers if the borrower can’t or won’t repay the loan.
-But, the lender can still pursue you and even take you to court to try to collect the amount due because you co-signed the loan.
+But the lender can still pursue you and even take you to court to try to collect the amount due because you co-signed the loan.
 Keep in mind that these loans do not carry the same consumer protections as federal student loans.